lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

     * will be registered inside the storage, and removed when balance of the asset equal 0, according to
     * the LSP5-ReceivedAssers standard.
     *
-    * @param caller The address of the asset informing the universalReceiver function on he UniversalProfile.
+    * @param caller The address of the asset informing the `universalReceiver(..)` function on the UniversalProfile.
-    * @param value The amount of native tokens sent by the caller to the universalReceiver function on he UniversalProfile.
+    * @param value The amount of native tokens sent by the caller to the universalReceiver function on the UniversalProfile.
-    * @param typeId The typeId representing the context of the call to the universalReceiver function on he UniversalProfile.
+    * @param typeId The typeId representing the context of the call to the universalReceiver function on the UniversalProfile.
-    * @param typeId The data sent to the universalReceiver function on he UniversalProfile.
+    * @param typeId The data sent to the universalReceiver function on the UniversalProfile.
     */
     function universalReceiverDelegate(
         address caller,